 Stanners says TelstraClear's fixed line network will allow Vodafone to further pursue the highly lucrative enterprise market.
 Further investments in creating hosted solutions will be made, and Stanners names Datacom specifically to likely be one of Vodafone's new competitors.

 The consolidation of the two companies would give Vodafone a 26 percent share in the fixed line business, according to Vodafone.

 Stanners says as a part of this deal, Vodafone will receive spectrum that is currently allocated to TelstraClear.
-Telstra in Australia will retain two 5 MhZ blocks of 2100MhZ spectrum and two 15MhZ blocks of 1800MhZ spectrum.
+Telstra in Australia will still own two blocks of spectrum (5 - 2100Mhz & 10-1800Mhz ).

 At the conference TelstraClear CEO Allen Freeth thanked Telstra and his team at TelstraClear for the work they’ve done over the last eight years in New Zealand.

 Reaction across the ditch

 In Australia the Sydney Morning Herald is reporting that the sale makes the end of Telstra’s “overseas misadventure” and there was little point in Telstra holding onto a business “whose contribution to the group's profit was barely discernible”.